Randomized Benchmarking Beyond Groups: Preliminaries

 Define the Hilbert-Schmidt inner product on Hermitian matrices as $\langle\cdot,\cdot\rangle_{HS}:(\rho,\sigma)\mapsto\tr[\rho\sigma]$.
 It is easy to see that the Frobenius norm of Hermitian matrices is induced by this inner product.

 \paragraph{Norms on real superoperators} Consider linear maps $\mathcal{C}$ on Hermitian matrices, which we call \emph{real superoperators}.
-We can treat them as usual linear maps and define the corresponding operator norms: \begin{itemize} \item Induced trace norm \item Induced Frobenius norm \end{itemize} We can also define another norm via the \emph{superoperator} inner product: where $\{X_i\}_i$ is an orthonormal basis of Hermitian matrices under the Hilbert-Schimidt inner product.
+We can treat them as usual linear maps and define the corresponding operator norms: \begin{itemize} \item Induced trace norm \item Induced Frobenius norm \end{itemize} We can also define another norm via the \emph{superoperator} inner product: where $\{X_i\}_i$ is an orthonormal basis of matrices under the Hilbert-Schimidt inner product.
+Note that $\{X_i\}_i$ can be any orthonormal basis of matrices, and we can extend the action of $\mathcal C$ to non-Hermitian matrices via linearity.
 We can then define

 This norm is the analogue of the Frobenius norm for matrices.
 Another norm, called the \emph{diamond norm}, is defined on composite systems:

 where $\mathrm{id}$ is the identity map on $\mathbb{C}^{d\times d}$.